itstrangvu/trangs/content/notes/how-this-blog-runs.md

 1. Saves posts as `.md` files.

-1. Deletes old files to keep the notes clean.
+1. Deletes old files to keep the blog clean.